Laundry Products Research

 Previous pages have given various descriptions of sodium in wastewater (and greywater) where the effects have been related to concentration of sodium in the wastewater (milligrams per litre) or the load per wash (grams per wash).
 While those are simplistic views of sodium and an easy way to calculate the potential effect of sodium on soils and plants, there is one measure of sodium that is related to other components of the wastewater.

 Sodium adsorption ratio (SAR) is a ratio of the sodium (detrimental element) to the combination of calcium and magnesium (beneficial elements) in relation to known effects on soil dispersibility.
-Refer back to the photographs on the Garden page (click here) that show the soil response to slaking and dispersion.
+Refer back to the photographs on the Garden page (click here) that show the soil response of slaking and dispersion.
 It is accepted that the SAR and the electrical conductivity of irrigation water can be assessed for the potential to cause dispersion in a soil.
-Sandy soils are not affected by the sodium but the plants growing on them may be affected.
-So the following discussion relates to loams and clays.
+Sandy soils are not affected by the sodium (because of the low clay content), but the plants growing on them may be affected.
+So the following discussion relates mostly to loams and clays.

 SAR is a mathematical relationship, set out in Equation 1, the concentration of sodium in relation to calcium and magnesium.
 The sodium comes from the raw water input, the clothes being washed and the laundry detergent.
-Because the concentrations of sodium, calcium and magnesium vary across capital cities throughout Australia, there are several graphs for the these major water supplies, and for rainwater as well.
-Data for the metropolitan supplies has been sourced from the Water Agencies' web sites (see references below).
+Because the concentrations of sodium, calcium and magnesium vary across capital cities throughout Australia, there are several graphs for these major water supplies, and for rainwater as well.
+Data for the metropolitan supplies have been sourced from each water agencies' web sites (see references below).

 Equation 1